efdevcon/DIPs/DIPs/DIP-29.md

 - practice regeneration
 - hold space for care, reflection and genuine connection within a busy conference
 - connect international attendants with locals
-- hold space for Colombian heritage and indiginous wisdom
+- hold space for Colombian heritage and indigenous wisdom

 The hub will be used to host various workshops that are optimized for participation.
 The use of electronic devices will be avoided as much as possible.